 This yellowing happens thanks to a flame retardant called bromine in those old ABS plastics.
 When exposed to UV light, those bromine molecules can destabilize and leech through to the surface, causing the plastic to turn yellow (or even brown if left long enough).
 Modern plastics have improved the chemistry so this process doesn’t happen, but those old machines from the 80s aren’t so lucky.

 Different retro machines will yellow at different rates than others, even from the same line of products.
 Your Super Nintendo may be much yellower than your friend’s, just because they were from different batches of plastic.
-Here’s what’s even weirder: sometimes, two pieces of plastic in the same machine can be different levels of yellow, like a meth head with half a denture set.
+Here’s what’s even weirder: sometimes, two pieces of plastic in the same machine can be different levels of yellow.
 The Super Nintendo we’ll be using as our example today, seen below, has a much yellower base than top.

 A few years ago, some enterprising and chemistry-savvy forum users discovered that hydrogen peroxide could help remove these free bromides from the plastic, restoring the original white color.
 It isn’t permanent, unfortunately, since there are still free bromides deep in the plastic that can re-surface after another few years.
 In addition, some people think the process makes those plastics more brittle and fragile.
 But if you’re willing to put up with those annoyances, it’s a great way to make your retro gadgets display-worthy once again.
 They created a recipe of ingredients and dubbed the formula Retr0bright.
 You can read more about it at the original Retr0bright page, and more about the science in this great blog post on the subject.